Unitrans: Operations Manager

 c.
 Responsible for building shifts in Uni for drivers, conductors, and supervisors.

-V. Maintain communication with other Unitrans managers

 VI.
+Maintain communication with other Unitrans managers

+VII.
 Review and organize operational paperwork

 a.
 Work with Operations Assistants to keep operational paperwork filed and organized.